binkley/homebrewery-files/peasant-greatflail.md

 ## Usage Rights

-&copy; 2025 Brian Oxley &mdash; Contents licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+Brian Oxley Homebrewery &copy; 2025 Brian Oxley &mdash; Contents licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
 Free for noncommercial use with attribution &mdash; I _want_ you to reuse this in your campaigns and free projects.
 For commercial use, please contact the author.

 This work references spells and game terms from the _System Reference Document 5.2_ (SRD) by Wizards of the Coast, licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), and also names works of theirs not included in the SRD.